-MySQL for Excel would fail to install on systems with Microsoft Office 2013, as MySQL Installer failed to detect Excel 2013 as a valid prerequisite.
+MySQL for Excel failed to install on systems with Microsoft Office 2013, as MySQL Installer failed to detect Excel 2013 as a valid prerequisite.
 (Bug #16293188)

 The Installer would attempt to create a configuration file when the defined data directory did not exist.
 (Bug #16207721)

-the Installer will no longer remove files from the ProgramFiles and AppData directories.
+INSTALLLOCATIONis used, uninstalling the Installer will no longer remove files from the ProgramFiles and AppData directories.
 (Bug #16068507)

 The Installer would not detect